NamrataRev/Foundation-Of-Responsible-AI-Non-Tech/modules/rag-week9-week10-student-guide.md

 **Add Cohere:**
 - Search for `Cohere`
-- Paste your Cohere trial API key
+- Paste your Cohere trial API key that you already saved
 - Click Save

 **Add Pinecone:**